• Skip to primary navigation

 Dry Citrus

-• Dry the Citrus Slices: Heat oven to 170°F, or the lowest your oven will go.
+• To oven-dry: Heat oven to 170°F, or the lowest your oven will go.

 • If you have wire racks for baking sheets, remove the citrus rounds from the syrup and place on the racks in a single layer.
 If you don't have racks, line the baking sheets with parchment paper.
 Place the citrus rounds on the baking sheets in a single layer.
 The citrus can touch, but do not let them overlap.